Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-A proven ability to work as an organisation and possess excellent communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Ability to work in a team and strong communication skills.

 Education: